Dope (2015 film)

 Dope is a 2015 American coming-of-age comedy-drama film written and directed by Rick Famuyiwa and produced by Forest Whitaker and Nina Yang Bongiovi.
-It stars Shameik Moore, Tony Revolori, Kiersey Clemons, Kimberly Elise, Chanel Iman, Tyga, Blake Anderson, Zoë Kravitz, ASAP Rocky and Vince Staples.
+It stars Shameik Moore, Tony Revolori, Kiersey Clemons, Kimberly Elise, Chanel Iman, Tyga, Blake Anderson, Zoë Kravitz and ASAP Rocky in his film debut.
 The film was also executive produced by Pharrell Williams and co-executive produced by Sean Combs.

 The film premiered at the 2015 Sundance Film Festival on January 24, 2015 in Park City, Utah and was released in North America on June 19 by Open Road Films.
 It was re-released on September 4 during the Labor Day holiday weekend.
-The film received positive reviews and was a moderate commercial success, grossing $18 million over a $7 million budget.
+The film received positive reviews.